Is FIT just a two-year college?

-No. However, you may require additional time to submit documents to a member of the National Association of Credential Evaluation Services (NACES) and schedule TOEFL/IELTS exams, so get started early.
+No. However, you may require additional time to submit documents to a member of the National Association of Credential Evaluation Services (NACES) and schedule TOEFL/IELTS/PTE/Duolingo English Test exams, so get started early.
+Duolingo English Test scores will be accepted beginning June 2020.
 In addition, there may be materials required for students educated outside the U.S. and/or students who need to apply for an F-1 visa.
 See International Students for more information.

 Associate's degree transfer students will receive credit for courses they have completed with a grade of "C" or better that are equivalent to the liberal arts courses required by FIT's associate-level programs.
 For more information, see Transfer Students.

 In order to apply to a bachelor's degree program, you must have already earned either an AAS or a bachelor's degree from an accredited institution in an appropriate and approved major that includes the equivalent of FIT's required liberal arts distribution, OR 60 credits in an appropriate and approved bachelor's degree program, including the equivalent of FIT's required liberal arts courses.
 See the eligibility requirements for your specific major through Undergraduate Programs.

 Bachelor's degrees always take two years, but some of our associate degree majors offer an accelerated one-year program for students with sufficient transferable liberal arts credits and a strong portfolio.
 See Eligibility Requirements.